galalpert/environment-map-project/README.md

 # Final Project Report: OpenGL Environment Mapping
 ## Project Overview
+I created this project with Tal Hacham Surkiss as part of our Bcs in computer science at University of Haifa.

 The primary goal of the project was to implement environment mapping techniques aimed at enhancing the visual realism of the scene.

 The secondary goal was to create a sanity check that would validate the correctness of the algorithm.
 The project consisted of two main components: